PetabyteBrain/PetabyteBrain/README.md

 - 🌱 I’m currently learning **Nvim & CAD Modeling**

-- 👨‍💻 Visit my Portfolio and see some of my Projects [Coming Soon](Coming Soon)
+- 👨‍💻 Visit my Portfolio and see some of my Projects <a href="https://spyros.catechis.ch" target="_blank">spyros.catechis.ch</a>

 - 💬 Ask me about **what I'm working on ;)**